easysoftware/n8n-nodes-easy-redmine/README.md

   - Job title
   - Custom fields

+## Projects

+Projects are used to manage project tasks.
+The entity name is `project`.

+**Operations**
+* *Get one** - returns a detailed view of a single project.
+The entity is specified by its ID.
+* **Get many** - returns a list of projects.
+You should use easy query id to specify the filter.

 ## Time entries

 Time entries are used to track time spent on issues.
 The entity name is `time_entry`.